vuphan314/DPO/README.md

 # DPO (Dynamic-Programming Optimizer)
 DPO runs in two phases:
-- The planning phase constructs a join tree of an XOR-CNF formula
+- The planning phase constructs a join tree for an XOR-CNF formula.
-- The execution phase computes the maximum and a maximizer from the join tree
+- The execution phase computes the maximum and a maximizer from the join tree.

 <!-- ####################################################################### -->